openknowledge-archive/dpm-py/README.md

 ## Configuration

-Dpmpy can be configured using `dpmpy configure` command.
+dpm can be configured using `dpm configure` command.
 It will ask you to provide username, access_token and server address of datapackage registry.

 The config is stored in ~/.dpm/config, you can edit it with text editor.